asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 1.75 \mbox{ m}, 1.65 \mbox{ m}, 1.80 \mbox{ m},
 $$

-it’s possible to avoid decimals multiplying by 100, that is, changing from metres to centimetres:
+it is possible to avoid decimals multiplying by 100, that is, changing from metres to centimetres:

 $$
 175 \mbox{ cm}, 165 \mbox{ cm}, 180 \mbox{ cm},
 $$

-And it’s also possible to reduce the magnitude of data subtracting the minimum value in the sample, in this case 165 cm:
+And it is also possible to reduce the magnitude of data subtracting the minimum value in the sample, in this case 165 cm:

 $$
-10 \mbox{ cm}, 0 \mbox{ cm}, 15 \mbox{ cm},
+10 \mbox{ cm}, 0 \mbox{ cm}, 15 \mbox{ cm}.
 $$

-It’s obvious that these data are easier to work with than the original ones.
-In essences, what it’s been done is to apply the following transformation o data:
+It is obvious that these data are easier to work with than the original ones.
+In essences, what it is been done is to apply the following transformation to the data:

 $$Y= 100X-165$$

 ### Linear transformations

-One of the most common transformations is a *linear transformation*:
+One of the most common transformations is the *linear transformation*:

 $$Y=a+bX.$$

-For a linear transformation the mean and the standard deviation of the transformed variable are
+For a linear transformation, the mean and the standard deviation of the transformed variable are

 $$
 \begin{aligned}